getCannaBiz/cannabiz-menu/readme.txt

 4. WP Dispensary single menu item display, using our [eCommerce](https://www.wpdispensary.com/product/ecommerce/) add-on

 == Changelog ==

+= 2.9 =
+* Added ground shipping payment method and instructions box in `admin/wp-dispensary-admin-settings.php`
+* Updated menu types simple function to remove `-` from `pre-rolls` in `admin/wp-dispensary-functions.php`
+* Updated Compounds table placement/display based on admin settings in `admin/wp-dispensary-data-output.php`
+* Updated pricing table to be completely removed from data output if eCommerce add-on is active in `admin/wp-dispensary-data-output.php`
+* Updated `.pot` file with text strings for localization in `languages/wp-dispensary.pot`
+* General code cleanup

 = 2.8 =
 * Added setting to WPD Settings for eCommerce add-on require login to shop in `admin/wp-dispensary-admin-settings.php`